drunsinn/pyXSteam/README.txt

 		uL_p	Saturated liquid internal energy
 		uV_t	Saturated vapour internal energy
 		uL_t	Saturated liquid internal energy
-		u_pT	Specific internal energy as a function of pressure and temperature. u_ph	Specific internal energy as a function of pressure and enthalpy u_ps	Specific internal energy as a function of pressure and entropy.
+		u_pt	Specific internal energy as a function of pressure and temperature. u_ph	Specific internal energy as a function of pressure and enthalpy u_ps	Specific internal energy as a function of pressure and entropy.